2187Nick/thinkscript/unusual_options/README.md

-🚀 This plots unusual options live
+🚀 This plots unusual options live. *** Updated May 16, 2023

 Category: Option Volume

 ![2023-03-23-TOS_CHARTS_2](https://user-images.githubusercontent.com/75052782/227285731-0b805b9a-704c-462f-8780-d08926980c08.png)

-Designed for SPY and QQQ.
-(Use manual version for any other instrument)
+New Features:
+1. Option to set number of strikes to view
+2. Option to manually set expiration date
+3. Should run much faster

 > Chart requirements for optimal use:
 ```bash